khalido/blog/posts/getting_to_zero.md

 - energy
 ---

+# Quarterly Essay 81: Getting to Zero - Australia’s Energy Transition

 This [QE](https://www.quarterlyessay.com.au/essay/2021/03/getting-to-zero) gently and clearly explains the current scientific consensus on global warming and that it is an urgent crisis which Australia needs to tackle.
-Some notes from the book.
+It then lays out specific ways using today's tech (solar, wind, storage and gas) by which the transition can occur.

 ## global warming